brunorijsman/cascade-python/docs/source/cascade_protocol.rst

     :align: center
     :alt: Alice computes correct parity for block (naive way).

 This is an inefficient way of computing the correct the parity.
-For one, the *ask shuffle* message can get very large because the shuffle permutation can get very large: here it is N numbers, where N is the key size (but it is easy to see that we could reduce N to the block size).
+For one, the *ask parity* message can get very large because the shuffle permutation can get very large: here it is N numbers, where N is the key size (but it is easy to see that we could reduce N to the block size).
 Secondly, it requires Alice to spend processing time on reconstructing the shuffled key and the block.

 An obvious optimization is for Bob to just cut to the chase and list the actual unshuffled key indexes over which Alice must compute the parity: